-According to ancient tradition, blood is the seat of life.
-Our ancestors held it responsible for magical powers, noble lineage or decisive character traits.
-They spoke of bad blood, blue blood or strong blood and defined it as one of the four vital fluids.
+According to ancient tradition, blood is considered the seat of life.
+Our ancestors attributed magical powers, noble lineage, or decisive character traits to it.
+They spoke of bad blood, blue blood, or strong blood and defined it as one of the four vital fluids.

 Our blood is undeniably one of the most important substances in our body.
-The correct composition of our blood is therefore essential for its functioning and survival.
+Therefore, its functioning and survival depend on the correct composition of our blood.

-But what happens when the ratio of blood cells gets out of balance?
-And how do we even know that our blood values are out of control?
+But what happens when the balance of blood cells is disrupted?
+And how do we even know that our blood values are getting out of control?

-The answer to this is quite simple: by regularly checking your blood values as part of a complete blood count.
-And we at Probatix will explain to you how best to check this.
+The answer to this is quite simple: By regularly checking the blood values as part of a small blood count.
+And we at

 Indications for a laboratory analysis

-The complete blood count is one of the most frequently ordered preventive examinations by doctors.
-The reason for this is that many diseases lead to specific changes in the number or ratio of blood cells, which makes the laboratory values very informative.
+The complete blood count is one of the most frequently doctor-ordered preventive examinations.
+The reason for this is that many diseases lead to specific changes in the number or ratio of blood cells, making the laboratory values very informative.

-Therefore, it is carried out both as part of the normal routine examination and for targeted diagnostics in the case of symptomatic complaints.
+Therefore, it is performed both as part of the normal routine examination and for targeted diagnostics in symptomatic complaints.
 The most common reasons for ordering a complete blood count include the following indications:

 • Inflammations and infections